 - 90% believe consumers remember presentations better when color is used

 - Readers notice full-color ads 26% more often than black-and-white ads.
-The study that found this was specifically looking at magazine ads, but the same principle could hold true for website ads.
+The study that found this specifically looked at magazine ads, but the same principle could hold true for website ads.

 Studies show that humans seem to hold specific associations with certain colors.
-Some of these seem to be innate, biologically-wired associations while others are culturally driven.
+Some seem to be innate, biologically-wired associations while others are culturally driven.

-It’s important to be aware of common color associations when designing your website, as it’ll impact the way your brand is perceived by your website visitors.
-You should try to choose colors that represent your brand personality and evoke the kind of emotive responses you’re aiming for.
+It’s important to be aware of common color associations when designing your website, as it’ll impact how your website visitors perceive your brand.
+You should try to choose colors that represent your brand personality and evoke the kind of passionate responses you’re aiming for.

 With that in mind, here are some website color statistics that show what each color is most commonly associated with, per a study by Joe Hallock.